smlombardi/kuroir-atom/README.md

 Atom port of the Textmate theme.
 Ported by hand to LESS, not simply converted with APM.

-Optimizing syntax coloring for from-end development of HTML, CSS, SCSS, and JS.
+Optimizing syntax coloring for front-end development of HTML, CSS, SCSS, and JS.

 ###SCSS